-Hydraulic Steering System (Optional) The optional hydraulic steering system is made of two main components: the helm assembly and the hydraulic cylinder.
+The steering system is hydraulic and made of two main components: the helm assembly and the hydraulic cylinder.
 The helm unit acts as both a fluid reservoir and pump.
-Turning of the helm, or steering wheel, pumps the fluid in the hydraulic hoses and activates the hydraulic cylinder causing the motor to turn.
+Turning of the helm, or steering wheel, pumps the fluid in the hydraulic hoses and activates the hydraulic cylinder causing the motors to turn.
 A slight clicking sound may be heard as the wheel is turned.
 This sound is the opening and closing of valves in the helm unit and is normal.
+Refer to the manufacturer owner's manual for specific information on the steering system.

+Steering System (For detailed schematic, see Chapter 14)

-2.6 Trim Tabs (Optional) Pursuit uses a dual rocker switch to control the trim tabs.
+2.6 Trim Tabs

+Pursuit uses a dual toggle switch to control the trim tabs.
 The switch is labeled and controls bow up and down movements.
 It also controls starboard and port up and down movements.
-Bow up and bow down will control the hull planing attitude, while port and starboard up and down provides control for the hull listing.
+Bow up and bow down will control the hull planing attitude while port and starboard up and down provides control for the hull listing.

 Before leaving the dock, make sure that the tabs are in the full "UP" position by holding the control in the bow up position for ten (10) seconds.

-Trim Tab Switch Always establish the intended heading and cruise speed before attempting to adjust the hull attitude with the trim tabs.
+Trim Tab Switch

+Always establish the intended heading and cruise speed before attempting to adjust the hull attitude with the trim tabs.
 After stabilizing speed and direction, move the trim tabs to achieve a level side to side running attitude, being careful not to over trim.
 After depressing a trim tab switch, always wait a few seconds for the change in trim plane to take effect.
 Avoid depressing the switch while awaiting the trim plane reaction.
 By the time the effect is noticeable, the trim plane will have moved too far and thus the boat will be in an overcompensated position.

 When running at a speed that will result in the boat falling off plane, lowering the tabs slightly, bow down, will improve the running angle and operating efficiency.
 Too much bow down can reduce operating efficiency and cause substantial steering and handling difficulties.

 Be extremely careful when operating in a following sea.
 The effect of trim tabs is amplified under such conditions.
 Steering and handling difficulties can result from improper trim tab usage, particularly in a following sea.
 Always raise the tabs to the full bow up position in these conditions.
 When running at high speeds be sure that the tabs are in the full "UP" position.
 Only enough trim plane action should be used to compensate for any listing.
 Trim tabs are extremely sensitive at high speeds.
 Adjust for this and be prepared to slow down if difficulties arise.

 When running into a chop, a slight bow down attitude will improve the ride.
 Be careful not to over trim.
 Handling difficulties may result.

+2.7 Control Systems Maintenance

+Control Maintenance

-2.7 Control Systems Maintenance Control Maintenance Periodic inspection of the control systems and all connections should be made.
+Periodic inspection of the control systems and all connections should be made.
 Signs of rust, corrosion, wear, or other deterioration should immediately be serviced.
 Generally, periodic lubrication of all moving parts and connections with a light waterproof grease is in order.

 Lubrication should be performed as often as necessary to keep the system operating smoothly.

 Control system adjustments may become necessary.
 If adjustment becomes necessary, see your Pursuit dealer.